vijay8672/AI-DRIVEN-FRAUDGUARD-ADVANCED-FRAUD-DETECTION-SYSTEM/README.md

 # Fraud Detect AI - Fraud Detection Model Created Using Machine Learning

-Welcome to the **Fraud Detection Using Machine Learning** project!
+Welcome to the **Fraud Detection Machine Learning** project!
 This repository showcases an end-to-end machine learning pipeline to detect fraudulent transactions in financial datasets.

 ---